hydephp/develop/monorepo/AI/README.md

 While it's important to use clear and concise language, you must also make sure to use complete sentences that are easy to read and follow.
 The text should not contain marketing speach or buzzwords, nor any unnecessary fluff.
 Use clear code examples when they add value.
 Use headings to group together related sections, with subheadings to make the text easy to skim through.
+Also make sure to keep the text engaging and interesting to read!
 ```